google-wallet/passes-rest-samples/README.md

 passes-rest-samples
 ===================

+**This repository has been archived and is no longer being maintained.
+The Google Pay for Passes API has been re-launched as the Google Wallet API.
+Code samples can be found in the [google-pay/wallet-samples](https://github.com/google-pay/wallet-samples) repository.**

 This project demonstrates integration of the basic components of the Google Pay API for Passes, for various programming languages.
 See each of the sub-directories for your specific language.

 These samples showcases several aspects of the API: